Arturo Carsetti

-Arturo Carsetti is an Italian Philosopher of sciences and former Professor of philosophy of science at the University of Bari and the University of Rome Tor Vergata.
-He is the editor of the Italian Journal for the philosophy of science La Nuova Critica founded in 1957 by Valerio Tonini.
+Arturo Carsetti (25 April 1940 – 9 November 2024) was an Italian Philosopher of sciences and Professor of philosophy of science at the University of Bari and the University of Rome Tor Vergata.
+He was the editor of the Italian Journal for the philosophy of science La Nuova Critica founded in 1957 by Valerio Tonini.
 He is notable for his contributions, also as a member of the European Academy of Sciences and Arts, to philosophy of science, epistemology, metabiology, cognitive science, semantics and philosophy of mind.

 Biography

 Arturo Carsetti received a degree in philosophy (cum laude) from the University of Rome La Sapienza.
 Initially he was the principal investigator of the research program S.I.R. at the Italian National Research Council (CNR).
 In 1973 he was appointed assistant of psychology at the University of Rome La Sapienza.
 From 1975 to 1980 he taught logic at the University of Trieste and he was full Professor of philosophy of science since 1980 until 2012 at the University of Bari and University of Rome Tor Vergata.
 From 1992 to 1995 he was Head of the Department of Philosophy of the University of Rome Tor Vergata.